 An Arm and a Leg: In the Jetstream DLC, Sam manages to sever Armstrong's right arm, but his body-hardening nanomachines keep the stump sharp, allowing him to sever Sam's own arm in return, as well as reattaching his.

-Awesome but Impractical: His nanomachines, they make him Nigh Invulnerable and give him enough strenght to make the ground explode with his fists, but require a huge amount of power to activate.
-He has to drain the remaining energy from the destroyed Excelsus to fight against Raiden, and in the Jetstream Sam DLC he destroys several helicopters and armored vehicles in order to hulk out.
+Awesome, but Impractical: His nanomachines, they make him nigh-invulnerable and give him enough strength to make the ground explode with his fists, but require a huge amount of power to activate.
+He has to drain the remaining energy from the destroyed Excelsus to fight against Raiden, and in the Jetstream DLC he destroys several helicopters and armored vehicles in order to hulk out.

 Badass Bureaucrat: With the "Badass" part including physical badassery unlike most examples of the trope.

 Badass Boast: The entire fight with him is riddled with these.
 Everything coming out of his mouth is this in spades.
 It's weird to hear that the man didn't write his own speeches.
-Then again, everything he says makes him sound BATSHIT INSANE.
+Then again, everything he says makes him sound crazy.

 Empowered Badass Normal: He was athletic and strong enough to play pro-football straight out of college before becoming a Navy SEAL.
 The nanomachines he uses bulk him up enormously, make him stronger than Raiden, and nearly impossible to kill to boot.